siment/magento2-http-header-theme-switch/README.md

 module which sends the "X-UA-Device" header from Varnish for device detection rather than tampering with the "User-Agent" header.

-## How to contribute

-Create an issue or a pull request.

-## License

- * Licensed under Academic Free License ("AFL") v.
-3.0
- * See LICENSE.txt or [https://opensource.org/licenses/afl-3.0](https://opensource.org/licenses/afl-3.0)

 ## How to install

 In Magento root: